Jump back to chapter selection.

 Ψ^s(r)Ψ^s(r)Ψ^s(r)Ψ^s(r)=0.

-for Bosons ( - ) and Fermions ( + ).
+for bosons (upper sign, ) and fermions (lower sign, +).
 Taking these relations it becomes also clear that

-Applying a field-operator to a N-particle state yields,
+Applying a field-operator to an N-particle state yields (schematically, factors depend on normalisation and statistics),

 Note that particle statistics leads to the following relation under particle exchange,

-where + is for Bosons and - is for Fermions.
-The renormalisation of the real space states have to be understood within the projection to occupation number states, yielding many-body wave functions analogous to those introduced Eqs.
-(9.12, 9.13),
+where + is for bosons and is for fermions.
+The normalisation of the real space states has to be understood within the projection to occupation number states, yielding many-body wave functions analogous to those introduced earlier (ΨB and ΨF),

 Φ(1,,N)=r1,s1;,rN,sNnk1,s1,nk2,s2,.

 Note that N=k,snk,s.
-Taking care of the symmetry / antisymmetry of the many-body wave function we recover the renormalisation behaviour in Eqs.(9.42, 9.43).
+Taking care of the symmetry / antisymmetry of the many-body wave function we recover the normalisation factors discussed earlier when constructing symmetric/antisymmetric wave functions from single-particle states.

 9.4 Observables in Second Quantisation

-It is possible to express Hermitian operators in the second quantisation language.
+It is possible to express Hermitian operators using the language of second quantisation.
 We will show this explicitly for the density operator by calculating matrix elements.
 The particle density operator is given by

 ρ^(r)=i=1Nδ(rr^i).

-where we suppress spin indices for the time being.
-Here we used in the last equality that we can relabel the coordinate variables and permute the particles.
-Since we have the product of two states under the same perturbation, Fermion sign changes do not appear and N identical integrals follow.
-We claim now that the density operator can also be written as
+where we used in the last equality that we can relabel the coordinate variables and permute the particles (the product ϕϕ is symmetric under such relabeling of integration variables if ϕ,ϕ are themselves properly symmetrised/antisymmetrised).
+Since we have the product of two states under the same permutation, fermion sign changes cancel out, and N identical integrals follow.
+We claim now that the density operator (summed over spins) can also be written as

 which is obviously identical to before.